-Partial Hospitalization (only available for adults in certain counties, but minors may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment irrespective of their county of residence)

-- Partial Hospitalization services feature 20 or more hours of clinically intensive programming per week, as medically necessary.
-Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services, as well as meeting the identified needs which warrant daily monitoring or management, but which can be appropriately addressed in a clinically intensive outpatient setting.
-Services may be provided in person, by synchronous telehealth, or by telephone. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in the number of hours and additional access to medical services being the main differences.

-Partial Hospitalization services are currently not available in San Bernardino County.
+- Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence. - Partial Hospitalization services include 20 or more hours of clinically intensive programming per week, as medically necessary.
+Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services and meet the identified needs which warrant daily monitoring or management but which can be appropriately addressed in a clinically intensive outpatient setting.
+Services may be provided in person, by synchronous telehealth, or by telephone. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in the number of hours and additional access to medical services being the main differences. - Partial Hospitalization services are currently not available in San Bernardino County.

-Residential Treatment (subject to pre-authorization by the providing county)
+Residential Treatment (subject to authorization by the county)

-Residential Treatment is a non-institutional, 24-hour non-medical, short-term residential program that provides rehabilitation services to beneficiaries with a substance use disorder diagnosis when determined as medically necessary.
+- Residential Treatment is a non-institutional, 24-hour non-medical, short-term residential program that provides rehabilitation services to beneficiaries with a substance use disorder diagnosis when determined as medically necessary.
 The beneficiary shall live on the premises and shall be supported in their efforts to restore, maintain, apply interpersonal and independent living skills, and access community support systems.
 Most services are provided in person; however, telehealth and telephone may also be used to provide services while a person is in residential treatment.
-Providers and residents work collaboratively to define barriers, set priorities, establish goals, and solve substance use disorder related problems.
-Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care.

-- Residential services require prior authorization by the providing county. - Residential Services include intake and assessment, care coordination, individual counseling, group counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - Residential Services providers are required to either offer medications for addiction treatment directly on-site or facilitate access to medications for addiction treatment off-site during residential treatment.
+Providers and residents work collaboratively to define barriers, set priorities, establish goals, and solve substance use disorder-related problems.
+Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - Residential Services require prior authorization by the Drug Medi-Cal Organized Delivery System county. - Residential Services include intake and assessment, care coordination, individual counseling, group counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services. - Residential Services providers are required to either offer medications for addiction treatment directly on-site or facilitate access to medications for addiction treatment off-site during residential treatment.
 Residential Services providers do not meet this requirement by only providing the contact information for medications for addiction treatment providers.
-Residential Services providers are required to offer and prescribe medications to beneficiaries covered under the Drug Medi-Cal Organized Delivery System. - Beneficiaries shall be assessed to the appropriate level of care as determined by a comprehensive biopsychosocial assessment, application of American Society of Addiction Medicine criteria, diagnosis of substance use disorder(s) and determination of medical necessity. - Perinatal and criminal justice involved beneficiaries may receive longer lengths of stay based on medical necessity.
+Residential Services providers are required to offer and prescribe medications to beneficiaries covered under the Drug Medi-Cal Organized Delivery System. - Beneficiaries shall be assessed to the appropriate level of care as determined by a comprehensive biopsychosocial assessment, application of American Society of Addiction Medicine criteria, diagnosis of substance use disorder(s) and

+- determination of medical necessity. - Perinatal and criminal justice involved beneficiaries may receive longer lengths of stay based on medical necessity.

-Inpatient Treatment Services (varies by county)
+Inpatient Treatment Services (subject to authorization by the county) (varies by county)

-- Inpatient services are provided in a 24-hour setting that provides professionally directed evaluation, observation, medical monitoring, and addiction treatment in an inpatient setting.
+- Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence. - Inpatient services are provided in a 24-hour setting that provides professionally directed evaluation, observation, medical monitoring, and addiction treatment in an inpatient setting.
 Most services are provided in person; however, telehealth and telephone may also be used to provide services while a person is in inpatient treatment. - Inpatient services are highly structured, and a physician is likely available on-site 24 hours daily, along with Registered Nurses, addiction counselors, and other clinical staff.
 Inpatient Services include assessment, care coordination, counseling, family therapy, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for Alcohol use disorder and other non-opioid substance use disorders, patient education, recovery services, and substance use disorder crisis intervention services.